 Teaching is an important part of the activity in the Neuro section.
 We work together in the education of medical doctors (MD), nurses, physiotherapists, occupational therapists and biomedical scientists.

-Upcoming activities and dissertations at the Division of Neuro
+Upcoming activities, events, seminars, division meetings, dissertations etc, at the Division of Neuro

 Major EU funding for development of AI in healthcare